-In the last line $A^$ stands for the words over some alphabet A, with "++" denoting word concatenation, and " $\varepsilon$ " the empty word.
-This is, of course, basically the same algebra as (List A, [], (#)), the (finite) lists of A-elements with list concatenation.
-Note that in the typing of the operations we use the notation "source-type $\rightarrow$ target-type".
-In an algebra all operations have the same target type: its carrier.
-Note further that we use the "uncurried" view in which a binary operation takes a pair (2-tuple) of arguments and so has some type like $A \times B \rightarrow C$ .
-To make fixed elements, like $0 \in \mathbb{N}$ , fit in, they are treated here as nullary operations: operations with a 0-tuple of arguments.
+In the last line A^ stands for the words over some alphabet A, with "+" denoting word concatenation, and " ε " the empty word.
+This is, of course, basically the same algebra as $(List\ A,\ [\],\ (+))$, the (finite) lists of A-elements with list concatenation.
+Note that in the typing of the operations we use the notation "source-type \to target-type".
+In an algebra all operations have the same target type3: its carrier.
+Note further that we use the "uncurried" view in which a binary operation takes a pair (2-tuple) of arguments and so has some type like $A\times B\to C$.
+To make fixed elements, like $0\in\mathbb{N}$, fit in, they are treated here as nullary operations: operations with a 0-tuple of arguments.
 This is indicated by the source type 1, which in Haskell would be denoted as "()".
-Sometimes we will instantiate a generic program to a specific Haskell program, and in doing so we will switch back to the curried view for binary operations, having some type $A \rightarrow (B \rightarrow C)$ , and to the view of nullary operations as plain elements, having type A rather than $1 \rightarrow A$ .
-Conversely, going from a Haskell program to an algebraic view, we will uncurry n-ary functions, $n \geq 2$ , and treat constants as nullary functions.
+Sometimes we will instantiate a generic program to a specific Haskell program, and in doing so we will switch back to the curried view for binary operations, having some type $A\to (B\to C)$, and to the view of nullary operations as plain elements, having type A rather than $1\to A$.
+Conversely, going from a Haskell program to an algebraic view, we will uncurry n-ary functions, $n\geq 2$, and treat constants as nullary functions.